MiDataInt/mdi-desktop-app/docs/security-notes.md

 The purpose of the MDI Desktop and Apps Framework is to run data analysis apps.
 Unlike the
-Desktop and Framework, the MDI team is not responsible for developing those apps and does not take responsibility for their contents.
+Desktop and Framework, the MDI team does not develop those apps and does not take responsibility for their contents.

 MDI apps run in
 {% include external-link.html href="https://cran.r-project.org/" text="R" %},
-which means that the developers of those apps have access to your computer.
-They can open files and run commands on your operating system. _It is therefore imperative that you carefully consider whether to trust the authors of any apps you use._
+which means that they have access to your computer.
+Apps can open files and run commands on your operating system. _It is therefore essential that you trust the authors of any apps you use._
-We recommend that apps you trust follow all
+Apps you trust should follow all
 [MDI security practices](https://midataint.github.io/docs/registry/00_index/),
 whether or not they are listed in the MDI suite registry.

+Contact an app's developer and ask them if you are in doubt.
+If you cannot identify the developer of an app, don't use it!

-**PENDING** You will be prompted the first time you use any app to indicate that you have considered the potential risks and agree to accept them and continue using the app.
+You will be prompted the first time you use any app to indicate that you have considered the potential risks and agree to accept them and continue.